PierfrancescoSoffritti/sliding-panel/README.md

 A custom View implementing the <a href="https://material.google.com/components/bottom-sheets.html?authuser=0">bottom sheet pattern.</a>

 ## Overview
-The substantial difference from all other implementations of the bottom sheet pattern is that, in this case, the `slidable view` is part of the view hierarchy, and not above it.
+The substantial difference from all other implementations of the bottom sheet pattern is that, in this case, the bottom sheet is part of the view hierarchy, and not above it.

-In other implementations the only way to control the position of a collapsed `slidable view`, is by using a peek factor.
+In other implementations the only way to control the position of a collapsed bottom sheet is by using a peek factor (its distance from the bottom of the screen).
-Here instead the `slidable view` is placed exactly below the `non slidable view`, just like in a vertical `LinearLayout`.
+Here instead a collapsed bottom sheet is placed exactly where it is supposed to be in view hierarchy, just like it would be in a vertical `LinearLayout`.

 <img height="450" src="https://github.com/PierfrancescoSoffritti/SlidingDrawer/blob/master/pics/SlidingView.gif" />